Elly0911/DUTech_Innovators/README.md

-Run these commands when you first clone the repository: cd <your folder loaction>
+Run these commands when you first clone the repository:

+1. Ensure youre in the right file location:

+    cd (your folder location)

-1. Create a virtual environment python -m venv flaskappenv
+2. Create a virtual environment:

+    python -m venv flaskappenv

-2. Activate the virtual environment (Windows) flaskappenv\Scripts\activate
+3. Activate the virtual environment:

+   flaskappenv\Scripts\activate

-3. Install dependencies
+4. Install dependencies:

    pip install -r requirements.txt

-4. Apply new database migrations (if changes exist) flask db init (only run this if the migrations folder is not there when you first clone, otherwise don’t run) flask db upgrade
+5. Apply new database migrations (if changes exist):

+    flask db init (only run this if the migrations folder is not there when you first clone, otherwise don’t run, only run flask db upgrade)

+    flask db upgrade

-Update the requirements.txt file when you install new packages pip freeze > requirements.txt
+Update the requirements.txt file when you install new packages:

+  pip freeze > requirements.txt